 Taxpayers seeking to commence a proceeding before the Federal Court or an appellate Court

-If enacted, the Draft Legislative Proposals will suspend the time limits to commence an appeal before the Tax Court, the Federal Court, or the Federal Court of Appeal or seek leave from the Supreme Court of Canada for the period that starts on March 13, 2020 and that ends on September 13, 2020.
+If enacted, Bill C-17 will suspend the time limits to commence an appeal before the Tax Court, the Federal Court, or the Federal Court of Appeal or seek leave from the Supreme Court of Canada for the period that starts on March 13, 2020 and that ends on September 13, 2020.

 At this time, however, all statutory deadlines for commencing appeals and applications to the Federal Court or Federal Court of Appeal or for seeking leave from the Supreme Court remain in effect.
 As such, all filings should be done in a timely manner, adhering to these statutory deadlines.
 Parties are encouraged to use the Federal Court’s e-filing portal to file documents, or to file by e-mail to email@example.com, firstname.lastname@example.org, or email@example.com for the Federal Court, Federal Court of Appeal or Supreme Court, respectively.